Discrete Dynamical System Approaches for Boolean Polynomial Optimization: A Quartic Penalty Approximation of Problem ( )

-Based on the classical convergence result for penalization methods in finite dimensional optimization, we can prove that problem \eqref{eq:prob_penaltyoverball} has a solution, and that we can extract from the family $\{\U_{\varepsilon} \}_{\varepsilon >0}$ (with $\varepsilon$ decreasing to $0^+$) a sub-sequence converging to a solution of problem \eqref{eq:prob_int_cv_opt}.
+Based on the classical convergence result for penalization methods in finite dimensional optimization, we can prove that problem \cref{prob:penaltyoverball} has a solution, and that we can extract from the family $\{\U_{\varepsilon} \}_{\varepsilon >0}$ (with $\varepsilon$ decreasing to $0^+$) a sub-sequence converging to a solution of problem \cref{prob:int_cv_opt}.
 Although, the above results are classical, we decided to include their proof in this article since we will use related techniques in Section \ref{sec:errordiscussion} to estimate the distance between exact and approximate solutions as a function of $\varepsilon$ (and other parameters in $J_{\varepsilon}$).
-We have then the following theorem: \begin{theorem} Let $\varepsilon>0$ and $r>\sqrt{n}$, then the penalty problem \eqref{eq:prob_penaltyoverball} has a solution $\Ueps$, with the family $\{\Ueps\}_{\varepsilon>0}$ verifying: \begin{itemize} \item[$\bullet$] When $\varepsilon \to 0^+$, one can extract from the family $\{\U_{\varepsilon}\}_{\varepsilon>0}$ a sub-sequence converging to a solution of problem \eqref{eq:prob_int_cv_opt} (a global minimizer of functional $\Pi$ over $\{-1,1\}^n$). \item[$\bullet$] Actually, all the converging sub-sequences extracted from $\{\U_{\varepsilon}\}_{\varepsilon>0}$ converge to a solution of problem \eqref{eq:prob_int_cv_opt}. \end{itemize} \end{theorem} \begin{proof} \begin{itemize} \item[(i)] Existence of a solution to problem \eqref{eq:prob_penaltyoverball}: The set $\Bor$ being compact and non-empty, and the functional $\Pi$ being continuous over $\Bor$, it follows from the Weierstra\ss\ extreme value theorem that problem \eqref{eq:prob_penaltyoverball} has a solution. \item[(ii)] Existence of sub-sequences extracted from $\{\U_{\varepsilon}\}_{\varepsilon>0}$ converging to solutions of problems \eqref{eq:prob_int_opt} and \eqref{eq:prob_int_cv_opt}: The set $\Bor$ being compact and non-empty, it follows from the theorem of Bolzano-Weierstra\ss\ that one can extract from $\{\Ueps\}_{\varepsilon>0}$ a converging sub-sequence (we still denote by $\{\Ueps\}_{\varepsilon>0}$ for simplicity) such that
+We have then the following theorem: \begin{theorem} Let $\varepsilon>0$ and $r>\sqrt{n}$.
+Then the penalized problem \cref{prob:penaltyoverball} has a solution $\Ueps$ such that one can extract from the family $\{\U_{\varepsilon}\}_{\varepsilon>0}$ (with $\varepsilon$ decreasing to $0$) a sub-sequence converging to a solution of problem \cref{prob:int_cv_opt} (a global minimizer of functional $\Pi$ over $\{\pm 1\}^n$). \end{theorem} \begin{proof} $\rhd$ \textit{Existence of a solution to problem \cref{prob:penaltyoverball}:} The set $\Bor$ being compact and non-empty, and the functional $\Pi$ being continuous over $\Bor$, it follows from the Weierstra\ss\ extreme value theorem that problem \cref{prob:penaltyoverball} has a solution.

+$\rhd$ \textit{Existence of sub-sequences extracted from $\{\U_{\varepsilon}\}_{\varepsilon>0}$ converging to solutions of problems \cref{prob:int_opt} and \cref{prob:int_cv_opt}:} The set $\Bor$ being compact and non-empty, it follows from the theorem of Bolzano-Weierstra\ss\ that one can extract from $\{\Ueps\}_{\varepsilon>0}$ a converging sub-sequence (that we still denote by $\{\Ueps\}_{\varepsilon>0}$ for simplicity) such that

-The functions $\|\cdot\|_2$ and $\Pi$ being continuous over $\R^n$, it follows from \eqref{eq:limUeps} that
+The functions $\|\cdot\|_2$ and $\Pi$ being continuous over $\R^n$, it follows from \cref{eq:limUeps} that